PirottaNicola/IT_Knowledge/NOTES/git.md

 - open the folder in your terminal
 - run `git clone <url-of-repository>` to clone the remote repository to the local repository

+## Pull changes from a remote repository

+- run `git pull origin master` to pull the changes from the remote repository to the local repository
+- run `git pull` to pull the changes from the remote repository to the local repository
+- run `git pull --rebase origin master` to pull the changes from the remote repository to the local repository and rebase the commits
+- run `git pull --rebase` to pull the changes from the remote repository to the local repository and rebase the commits
+- run `git pull --rebase=preserve origin master` to pull the changes from the remote repository to the local repository and rebase the commits preserving the merge commits

 ## Create and use a branch

 - run `git branch <branch-name>` to create a branch